Step-by-Step OPT Guide for International Students

 In addition to these OPT requirements, students must maintain valid F-1 status at the time of application and must not have used more than 12 months of full-time Curricular Practical Training (CPT).
 Part-time pre-completion OPT and part-time CPT do not count towards this 12-month limit.

-Remember, you cannot begin your OPT until the start date specified on your employment authorization document (EAD card).
+Remember: You cannot begin your OPT until the start date specified on your employment authorization document (EAD card).

 After Submitting the OPT Application

 USCIS typically requires more than 90 days to process OPT applications; therefore, we recommend planning accordingly.
-The International Center has no control over the processing time of your OPT application by USCIS.

 Create a USCIS Online Account